bryan-at-looker/embed-sdk-sko-markdown/section2.md

 # Section 2: Product Manager and Designer Basics

-Default filters on load:
+### Default filters on load:

-Add this to demo_config.ts
+Add this to `demo_config.ts` at the bottom

 ```
 // the name of the filter on the dashboard for state
 export const dashboardStateFilter = 'State'
 ```

 In `demo.ts`:

-Update Line XX to import the new variable from demo_config.ts
+Add new line at the top to import the new variable from demo_config.ts.

 ```
-import { lookerHost, dashboardId, dashboardStateFilter } from './demo_config'
+import {  dashboardStateFilter } from './demo_config'
 ```

 Add this to LookerEmbedSDK above `.build()`